jens-muenker/discord-color-cards/README.md

 **Join Channel:**
 ```
 !cc join                                - Join the game
 !cc start [card-count]                  - Start the game (card-count defines the number of cards each player gets at the start of the game.
 If this is not specified, the default number from the settings is taken.)
 ```

 **Private Channel (Player-Channel)**:
 ```
-!card or !c             - Lay a card
+!card [card-number] or !c [card-number] - Lay a card (card-number = The number in front of the respective card.)
 !getnewcard or !gnc                     - Pick up a card
 !sitout or !so                          - Voluntarily sit out
 !take or !t                             - Take the cards voluntarily
 !leave                                  - Leave the game
 ```

 **Admin Channel:**
 ```
 !cc shutdown                            - Shutdown the bot
 !cc kick @playername                    - Kick a player out of the game
 !cc stop                                - Stop the current game
 ```

 ## Settings-file